Prag8855/aab/content/guides/residence-permit.md

 ## Travel with a residence permit

-Your residence permit lets you travel in the [[Schengen area]] without a visa.
+Your residence permit allows you to travel in the [[Schengen area]] without a visa.

 If you travel outside Germany for more than 6 months, your residence permit expires.[^22] The [[Blue Card]] lets you travel for 12 months.